pangeacyber/secure-chatgpt/README.md

 <img src="./assets/pangea_login.png" width="600" >

 2. Once you land on the Pangea User Console, You can see AuthN, Secure Audit Log, Redact, and Vault on the left.

 3. Select **AuthN** to enable and begin the token creation process.
 While creating the token, you can enable it for all the services we are going to require for this application: AuthN, Redact, Secure Audit Log, and Vault.
 <img src="./assets/authN_token.png" width="600" >

 4. Landing on the **AuthN Service Overview** page you'll see all the token information you will need from Pangea to run the application.
 Copy these values into a note pad or keep this page open.

 5. Go to the Redirects tab and add the necessary redirect.
 If running this in codespace, it's the url of your codespace running instance.
 If running this app locally, add http://localhost:3000 to the redirect list.
 This is also go to a good time to go to General Settings and decide what methods of Login or MFA you need for your application.
-On first run it is reccomended to do this in a bare bones way.
+On first run it is recommended to do this in a bare bones way.
 <img src="./assets/redirect.png" width="600" >